Mountain Biking Mountain Bike Tips That You Can Use

 Mountain Bike Tips

 One of the more common obstacles are fallen trees and logs.
 You can try and ride over it instead of around it.
 Just look for the smallest and flattest part of the log to cross.
-On most mountain biking trails, logs will actually have a cut out especially for bikers.
+On most mountain biking trails, logs will have a cut out, especially for bikers.
 You simply aim your front tire directly at the opening.
 This, of course, does take some skill.

 If you need to go down a steep incline, make sure you survey the situation by getting off your mountain bike.
-In fact, you should survey any unfamiliar trail feature off the bike.
-Once you feel confident to ride, look well ahead of you and identify obstacles and steep parts before you actually get there.
+You should survey any unfamiliar trail feature off the bike.
+Once you feel confident to ride, look well ahead of you and identify obstacles and steep parts before you get there.
 If the trail is a popular one for mountain bikers, you will most likely be able to distinguish a line that is the most commonly traveled route through that particular section of the trail.

 Other things that you could come across on trails that are specially built for mountain biking are rock piles, jumps, and other added obstacles.
 These elements add a challenge to your ride but most of the manmade features will offer an alternative route around.
 First time around, rather take the alternative route so that you can take a good look at the obstacle and the landing area before attempting it yourself.